timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-7.md

 The characters might have a couple NPC companions around to help them defeat the drow (see "Bidding Farewell"), but if they need more assistance, consider the following options:

-- Having pushed themselves to catch up to their prey, the drow all have one level of <fetch-data type="condition">exhaustion</fetch-data>.
+- Having pushed themselves to catch up to their prey, the drow all have one level of <wc-fetch type="condition">exhaustion</wc-fetch>.
 - Ilvara and Asha have already expended some of their spell slots.
 - The characters make it to the surface before being intercepted by the drow, and the dark elves follow them into daylight.
 Under the light of the sun, the drow have disadvantage on their attack rolls and on Wisdom (Perception) checks relying on sight.
 The drow can pursue the characters for 1 hour before their armor and weapons are destroyed by the sunlight.
 - Asha chooses the confusion of combat as the moment to betray Ilvara, attacking while the elder priestess's back is turned.
 Ilvara instantly turns her attention to eliminating the traitor, distracting her and weakening the drow side if she succeeds.